Senior Gear Editor

 67 lbs

 It’s probably the most comparable to our top pick, the Radster Trail, when you look at the geometry and frame size.
 Yet it comes at a much lower price point for those watching their cash.
-You will miss out on the better menu, battery, and torque sensing, but none of those are necessities if you just want something to get you around while at the same time being budget-conscious.
-If you’re just city riding it might be too much bike, but if you like taking your ebike offroad, but don’t exactly want to be doing steep downhill descents, you can’t go wrong with the value in the Xpeak.
-Read our full review of the Lectric Xpeak here.
+You will miss out on the better menu, battery, and special features of the Radster Trail, but none of those are necessities if you just want something to get you around while at the same time being budget-conscious.
+If you’re just city riding, it might be too much bike, but if you like taking your ebike offroad, but don’t exactly want to be doing steep downhill descents, you can’t go wrong with the value in the Xpeak 2.0.
+Read our full review of the (prior version) Lectric Xpeak here.

 CHECK PRICE ON Lectric